 CIBM PET HUG-UNIGE Molecular Imaging Section

-Kelly Ceyzériat is a post-doctoral researcher in the CIBM PET HUG-UNIGE Molecular Imaging section .
+Kelly Ceyzériat is a researcher in the PET HUG-UNIGE section of the CIBM.

-She obtained a master’s degree in integrative neuroscience from Pierre et Marie Curie University (Paris VI, France) in 2014.
-She then enrolled a PhD program at the University Paris-Saclay, in the molecular imaging center of the French Alternative Energies and Atomic Energy Commission (CEA, Fontenay-aux-Roses, France).
-During her PhD, she demonstrated, with new molecular tools based on viral vectors, that a signaling pathway is necessary and sufficient to astrocyte reactivity.
-Her work also underlined the importance and complexity of astrocyte functions in Alzheimer’s disease.
-She graduated as a PhD in neuroscience in December 2017.
-Since 2018, she is working as a post-doctoral researcher in the group of Prof Valentina Garibotto (Division of nuclear medicine and molecular imaging, HUG/CIBM PET HUG-UNIGE section).
-She manages a collaborative and translational project that aims at evaluating the therapeutic potential of low-dose radiation therapy for Alzheimer’s disease.
+During her PhD (October 2014-December 2017; Paris-Saclay University, France), she underlined the importance and complexity of astrocyte functions in Alzheimer’s disease (AD), using innovative tools based on viral vectors in combination with behavioral and imaging studies.
+In 2018, she integrated the group of the Prof Valentina Garibotto (Division of nuclear medicine and molecular imaging, HUG/CIBM PET HUG-UNIGE section) to manage a collaborative and translational project that aims at evaluating the therapeutic potential of low-dose radiation therapy for Alzheimer’s disease.
 A clear impact of radiation therapy was shown on astrocyte reactivity, AD markers, and cognitive assessment in different rodent AD models.
-In 2021, she shared her work time with the group of Prof Philippe Millet (Psychiatry department, HUG), on a project that aimed at better understanding the involvement of glial cells in the overexpression of TSPO (the 18kDa translocator protein), a marker of neuroinflammation, quantified by molecular imaging in rodents.
+In 2021, she shared her work time with the group of Prof Philippe Millet (Psychiatry department, HUG), on a project that aimed at better understand the involvement of glial cells in the overexpression of the 18kDa translocator protein (TSPO), a marker of neuroinflammation, quantified by molecular imaging in rodents.
 In January 2022, she joined the CIBM (PET HUG-UNIGE section) to develop independent research projects to investigate the mechanisms of onset and progression of AD pathology, with specific interest in hormonal and neuroinflammatory modulators.

 KEYWORDS: Molecular imaging, positron emission tomography (PET), single photon emission computed tomography (SPECT), neurodegenerative diseases, neuroinflammation, neurosciences